Budget Reconciliation Act Impact on Federal Aid and Student Loans

 In general, as long as you are meeting Satisfactory Academic Progress guidelines then you are eligible to continue receiving financial aid.

-If a legacy borrower enrolls longer than it generally takes to finish their degree (ex: a fifth year senior or a third year masters degree student) or if their standard enrollment lasts longer than the three year extension, they will lose eligibility for the legacy borrower status and become subject to the new Direct Loan rules.
+If an interim exception borrower enrolls longer than it generally takes to finish their degree (ex: a fifth year senior or a third year masters degree student) or if their standard enrollment lasts longer than the three year extension, they will lose eligibility for the loan limit exception and immediately become subject to the new Direct Loan rules.
 This could impact the borrower’s ability to utilize Graduate or Parent PLUS loans.
-There is no appeal process for extending legacy borrowing eligibility.
+There is no appeal process for extending interim exception borrowing eligibility.

 I’m in the PharmD program and borrow loans each year.
 Why are new students in my program being offered more in unsubsidized loans than me?

-Existing borrowers meeting the “legacy borrower” criteria continue to have access to the federal student loans programs as they have previously, including the GradPLUS loan.
-A borrower’s “legacy borrower” status remains active until they complete their program, no longer meet “legacy borrower” guidelines, or enroll beyond the three year legacy borrower extension, whichever comes first.
-“Legacy borrowers” must be offered loans consistent with their prior eligibility, even if loans are less than what new borrowers in the same degree program qualify for under the new rules.
-The U.S. Department of Education has indicated that “legacy borrowers” may not opt out of this status and must be offered loans consistent with prior eligibility until such time they no longer qualify.
+Borrowers qualifying for the interim exception must be offered loans consistent with their prior eligibility, even if loans are less than what new borrowers in the same degree program qualify for under the new rules.
+The U.S. Department of Education has indicated that “interim exception" borrowers may not opt out of this status and must be offered loans consistent with prior eligibility until such time they no longer qualify.

 I’m currently enrolled in two graduate degree programs.
 Will I be able to continue borrowing Graduate PLUS loans?

 It depends.
-H.R.1 Act allows current Direct Loan borrowers (those who have borrowed Direct Loans on or before June 30, 2026, for an ongoing degree program) to continue to utilize federal loans without being impacted by most changes for up to three additional years or until the standard length of their degree program has elapsed, whichever is less.
-These students are referred to as “legacy borrowers.”
-A key component of “legacy borrower” eligibility is continuing to enroll in the same degree program.
+OBBBA allows Direct Loan borrowers (qualifying for the interim exception) to continue to utilize federal loans without being impacted by most changes for a limited time.
+A key component of “interim exception” eligibility is continuing to enroll in the same degree program.

-If you enroll in different programs between terms or in different academic years, current U.S. Department of Education guidance suggests that you will lose access to your “legacy borrower” status.
+If you enroll in different programs between terms or in different academic years, current U.S. Department of Education guidance suggests that you will lose access to your “interim exception” status.

-Example: A continuing M.S.W. student who is a legacy borrower enrolls in MSW credits (majority enrollment) in the fall term and borrows GradPLUS for fall.
+Example: A continuing M.S.W. student who is qualifies for the interim exception enrolls in MSW credits (majority enrollment) in the fall term and borrows GradPLUS for fall.
 In the winter term, this student enrolls in courses towards their MBA degree.
 Do they lose the ability to borrow GradPLUS?

 Yes.
 By changing from M.S.W. enrollment to M.B.A. enrollment, the student no longer qualifies for legacy borrowing and is subject to the new Direct Loan rules.
 GradPLUS loans are only available to legacy borrowers so the student can no longer borrow in that program to help with educational costs.
 Private educational loans would still be a possible resource.